Daniel-Abrecht/ml666/docs/semantics.md

 provided in this repo, see [ml666.md](ml666.md).

 The formal syntax assumes each character is an 8 bit byte.
 For the values of characters in the ABNF syntax, ASCII is used.
-However, the encoded ml666 document itself must be valid, normalized utf-8 data without any utf-16 surrogates or BOMs, and without any noncharacter codepoints, with the exception of the optional (and *not* recommended) utf8 BOM.
+However, the encoded ml666 document itself must be valid, normalized utf-8 data without any utf-16 surrogates, and without any noncharacter codepoints, with the exception of the optional (and *not* recommended) utf8 BOM.
+If an unescaped UTF-8 BOM appears inside any token, it is considered part of the UTF-8 encoded document itself, instead of as part of the token.
 Any program reading an ml666 document must validate that the document meets these criteria.
 Only a certain amount of UTF-8 code pages are currently used, so there exist valid UTF-8 sequences for not yet valid unicode characters.
 A parser may or may not reject those.
 If it does, it needs to be updated when more unicode codepoints become valid.
 A serializer must always escape such sequences, to ensure all parsers will the ml666 document.